Is this martial art for me?

 What is this?
 I've never heard of it.

 A: It is a very common thing for people say that Europe has no martial arts of it's own.
 This is untrue-- wrestling, boxing and fencing have always been taught in the West.
 Admittedly, these are only the sportive descendants of their combative predecessors, but the ancient martial traditions are available for study.
 Books were written by masters in Europe as early as the 1300's.
 This pre-dates even the oldest documented Japanese system of martial arts.

-For the last 20 years there has been some very serious research by very competent martial artists to re-establish these methods to their former glory, and make this information available to the public.
+For the last 20 years there has been serious research by very competent martial artists to reconstruct this system, and make this information available to the public.

-It is also common for practitioners of Asian sword styles to claim that European sword methods are clumsy and crude-- but this opinion is untrue, and understandable if people have not seen the real thing and get their information only from Hollywood movies.
+It is common for practitioners of Asian martial arts to claim that European sword methods are clumsy and crude-- but this is not true; such an opinion is understandable if people haven't seen the real thing and only get their information from movies.

 Q: What is expected of me?